Our Soy Sourcing & Deforestation Policy

 While direct sourcing in Brazil is the prime focus of this deforestation policy, we will also map the origin of our worldwide sources of soy by mid-2016.
 This effort will give us visibility into whether or not we are sourcing from other geographies that are sensitive to deforestation due to soy cultivation so that we can determine what, if any, actions we should take.

-Whilst we complete the direct sourcing project we will study our indirect soy usage, which is the soy fed to animals whose products we use.
+In 2017 we will study our indirect soy usage, which is the soy fed to animals whose products we use.
 The results will clarify the total scope of our soy footprint and will enable us to assess our next steps.

 On an ongoing basis we will continue to interact with government, industry and NGO stakeholders to stay abreast of soy sustainability best practices.